 If, as the report suggests, ‘Mathematics is only “useful” to the extent to which it can be applied to a particular situation’, then the importance of topical Maths is clear.
 It is a way to bridge the gap between learning Maths in the classroom and applying Maths in the real world.

-Science Week – Change
+Science Week – Exploration and Discovery

 With this in mind here are three science-based Maths investigations for you to try in your lessons: